Personal Income Tax Portugal

 Residents in Portugal are taxed on their worldwide income at progressive rates varying from 0% to 48%.
 Nonresidents are liable to income tax only on Portuguese-source income, which includes not only that portion of remuneration that can be allocated to the activity carried out in Portugal but also remuneration that is borne by a Portuguese company or permanent establishment.

-Nonresidents are taxed at a flat rate of 25% on their taxable remuneration.
+As a rule, Nonresidents are taxed at a flat rate of 25% on their taxable remuneration.

 A person is deemed to be resident in Portugal whenever spends more than 183 days, consecutive or not, in Portugal in any 12-month period starting or ending the fiscal year concerned.
 A person is also deemed to be resident in Portugal if a dwelling is maintained at any time of a certain 12-month period, indicating the existence of habitual residence in Portugal.

-The IRS reform introduced a partial residence concept, so that there is a direct connection between the period of physical presence in Portuguese territory and the status of tax resident.
+The PIT reform introduced a partial residence concept, so that there is a direct connection between the period of physical presence in Portuguese territory and the status of tax resident.
 Thus, as a rule, the taxpayer will become resident in Portugal as from the first day of stay in the Portuguese territory and non-tax resident as from the last day of stay in Portugal, with a few exceptions.

 Taxable income